carstonhernke/dockless-scooter-analysis/README.md

 # dockless-scooter-analysis
-Working analysis for an upcoming thesis concerning the accessibility and usage of dockless scooters in Minneapolis, MN
+Analysis for an honors thesis concerning the accessibility and usage of dockless scooters in Minneapolis, MN.

+*UPDATE MAY 2019*: The thesis has been finished and approved by faculty.
+The title is _"Usage, equity, and safety of shared electric scooters: a geospatial analysis of trips taken in Minneapolis, Minnesota."_ A copy of the final thesis in the `Final Thesis` folder within this repository.

 ## Data Sources: